icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 The challenges encountered with ETA can be overcome substantially by the following strategies:

-• Route optimization and management: You can choose the optimum route to ensure on-time deliveries with the use of several powerful route optimization tools available today.
+• Route optimisation and management: You can choose the optimum route to ensure on-time deliveries with the use of several powerful route optimisation tools available today.
 These solutions have built-in algorithms that consider real-time issues including road closures, traffic congestion, etc. Hence, the best route can be chosen for quicker deliveries.

 • Package sorting automation: For carriers and 3PL agencies, ETA is the main source of stress.
 But if they sort their processes, they can cut down their delivery time by more than half.
 It will also help them reduce their last-mile delivery costs.
 When they tackle these duties using automated approaches, they can also work more precisely.